oubino/locpix/README.rst

 .. code-block:: console

    (locpix-env) $ ilastik_prep -i path/to/project/directory -c path/to/config/file

+Optionally we can add:

+* -m flag to check the metadata of the project before running

 Then run the data through the Ilastik GUI, which needs to be installed from `Ilastik <https://www.ilastik.org/download.html>`_  and to run it